matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 * Default: false
 * Type: Boolean

-If true, npm does not run scripts specified in package.json files.
+If true, npm does not run scripts specified in package: An Amazing Project.json files.

 #### init-module